 Preheat your galley oven to toasty hot.
 If you have a broiler, use that.
 Lay your 12 muffin slices on a baking sheet and toast in your hot oven until they just start to crisp.
 Remove from oven, lightly butter each half, and wrap them in a towel to stay warm.

 Meanwhile heat up the canola oil in a large pot.
 Vegetable oil works as well, but not olive oil.
 Your oil will be at the right temperature when you drop in a little flour and it immediately sizzles.
+Or for a sure fire, fun way drop a popcorn kernel in the oil.
+When it pops, it’s hot enough!
 Or you can use a thermometer, which I don’t have on board (375º).
 Dredge one crab at a time, first in the flour mixture, then in the egg mixture, then back to the flour mixture.
 Shake excess off, make sure the legs aren’t stuck together, and carefully place in the hot oil.

 If your pan is large enough to fit two crabs, repeat with another crab.